Skip to main content

 Version

-Dynamic Text Panel supports dashboard variables starting from version 3.0.0 and dashboard variables in CSS styles starting from version 4.0.0.
+Dynamic Text Panel supports dashboard variables since version 3.0.0 and dashboard variables in CSS styles since version 4.0.0.

 Add new styles